CodeWithDubeyji/AB2_07/README.md

+# RaktVeer

+## Team Name
+3beans4coffee

+## Problem Statement
-# BLOOD DONATION AND EMERGENCY HELP [MOBILE APP]
+PS 07: BLOOD DONATION & EMERGENCY HELP

-## Problem Statement ID: PS 7
+## Team Members
+- Gaurav Dubey
+- Ganesh Mishra
+- Himanshu Mishra
+- Harsh Goilkar

-## Overview
+## Project Description
-The **Blood Donation and Emergency Help** mobile app is designed to connect blood donors with those in urgent need.
-The application allows users to find nearby blood banks and donors, request emergency blood, and contribute to life-saving efforts.
+RaktVeer is a project aimed at creating a seamless connection between blood donors and recipients.
+The platform will facilitate easy and quick access to blood donations, ensuring that those in need can find donors efficiently.